PhucHauDeveloper/rayhunter-m7350v4/README.md

 ~~✅ Physical Button Toggle for Rayhunter:~~
 ~~Hold the top button for 2 seconds (while the screen is active) to enable or disable Rayhunter—perfect for reset the red line.~~
-(is coming to main branch and mine is no longer a diff)
+(will be on upstream in next version and mine is no longer a diff)

 ✅ Improved Security Defaults:
 SSH is enabled by default after installation, while Telnet is automatically disabled.